slevenstein/borpacopter/README.md

 ### Objectives ###

-Complete levels and defeat bosses to rescue some random guy's son from a bald man in a wig
+Play as Borpa to complete levels and defeat bosses to rescue some random guy's son from a bald man in a wig

 ### How to Play ###